flokoe/bash-hackers-wiki/docs/scripting/style.md

 ### Variable initialization

-As in C, it\'s always a good idea to initialize your variables, though, the shell will initialize fresh variables itself (better: Unset variables will generally behave like variables containing a null string).
+As in C, it's always a good idea to initialize your variables, though, the shell will initialize fresh variables itself (better: Unset variables will generally behave like variables containing a null string).

-It\'s no problem to pass an **environment variable** to the script.
+It's no problem to pass an **environment variable** to the script.
 If you blindly assume that all variables you use for the first time are **empty**, anybody can **inject** content into a variable by passing it via the environment.